Independent Drivers Guild Driver stands in front of banner

 Cooperation Humboldt

-Cooperation Humboldt is an organization based on California’s North Coast that runs a no-cost, six-week, bi-lingual, project-based educational program for aspiring cooperative entrepreneurs.
-The program was developed collaboratively with community colleges, local Indigenous tribes, immigrant communities, and Community Development Financial Institutions.
-It will train cooperative business advisors from rural, Black, Indigenous, and People of Color (BIPOC) communities living with low incomes, including the Wiyok and Yurok tribes.
+Cooperation Humboldt is an organization based on California’s North Coast that runs a no-cost, six-week, project-based educational program for aspiring cooperative entrepreneurs.
+It will train cooperative business advisors from rural communities.
 In addition, the program will include supportive services like childcare subsidies, remedial education, trauma-informed support, remote community access, and direct capital infusion that will mitigate barriers to worker ownership.

 2020